Su9860688253/qbular/assign-5/README.md

 About
 ----
 This program is an updated version of the program from Assignment 4.
-<<DESCRIPTION_HERE>>
+It contains one important bug fix (lattice centering) and one new, fully functional control feature (guidelines).

 Just to recap: this program is a simulation tool for a popular electronics project called an [LED cube][1].
 An LED cube is a